-What does IPaC use to generate the migratory birds potentially occurring in my specified location?
+What does IPaC use to generate the list of migratory birds that potentially occur in my specified location?

 The Migratory Bird Resource List is comprised of USFWS Birds of Conservation Concern (BCC) and other species that may warrant special attention in your project location.